s-laugh/babel-rules-engine/README.md

 It is exposed as a web API and defines a contract for the different rules that are coded.

+## Development

+### Running Locally

+- `cd` into the solution folder
+- `dotnet run --project esdc-rules-api`

+Note: If running this project locally alongside related web APIs, ensure you are specifying the projects to run on separate ports in the launchSettings.json file

+### Running in Docker

+- `docker build -t babel-rules-engine .`
+- `docker run -it --rm -p 6000:80 babel-rules-engine`

+### Testing

+-  `dotnet test`

 ## Maternity Benefits

 In general, a rule has two important properties: